THERAPY IS A PLACE

 WELCOME

 Hello.
 My name is Meghan O’Connor.
 Welcome to my website!
 I’m a Marriage and Family Therapist licensed in both Oregon and California, currently offering Tele-therapy to individuals, couples, families, and groups.
-I'm also certified to offer clinical supervision to therapists working towards licensure.
+I'm also an educator, teaching courses at a local Graduate Program, and certified to offer clinical supervision to therapists working towards licensure.

 I have worked successfully with a wide range of issues and I love the work that I do.
 Whether you are seeking therapy for the first time or looking again, finding a therapist is always a daunting task.
 I encourage you to browse my website and see if anything resonates.
 That's usually a good start to finding the right fit.